 - To track and discuss work, use Phabricator diffs and tasks.
 Phabricator is intended for developer-to-developer communication such as offering a patch for review, updating the contents of a website, discussing the implementation of a complex feature, or coordinating a promotional campaign.
 Sign into Phabricator with the username and password for your identity.kde.org account; if you don't have one, sign up for one here.
 Then return to https://phabricator.kde.org, click the "Log In" button at the top of the page, and enter the username and password for your KDE Identity account.
 More information about Phabricator is available here.

 - To start a short, goal-driven discussion, use Internet Relay Chat, Matrix or Telegram, depending on your preference.
 These conversations should ideally result in the generation of a patch, task, or bug report.

 - To start a long-term, open-ended discussion, mailing lists are best.
 You don't need to subscribe to them all; just a few will do.
 As a new member of the KDE Community, you should at least subscribe to kde-community and kde-devel.
 You will need to subscribe before you can send mail to the lists.

 The links in the #Start_Here! section will take you to pages with more specific information, including how to get in touch with specific teams.

 Besides that, KDE has a variety of programmes to introduce new contributors to KDE.
 These include external programmes that we participate in like the Google Summer of Code and the Outreach Program for Women, as well as KDE's own programmes, such as Season of KDE.
-We also maintain an informal list of people who are willing to help out any newcomers.
-You can find an overview on the Mentoring page.